- We recognise that the family is the expert on their child and work in partnership with them.

 We are a fully inclusive school.
 We nurture all pupils in order to promote personal, social, emotional and academic growth in all areas of the curriculum (regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational needs).

-This document is intended to give information about the ways in which we support all of our pupils, including those with SEN, so that they realize holistic growth.
+This document is intended to give information about the ways in which we support all of our pupils, including those with SEN, so that they realise holistic growth.
 It may not list every skill, resource and technique we use in order to achieve this, as these are continually developed and modified to meet the ever changing needs of individual pupils.

 We aim to achieve excellence through the removal of barriers to learning and participation.
 Our curriculum promotes the development of the whole child as confident, resourceful and independent learners who are able to face the future with resilience and ingenuity.